 - Number of threads available for a process

-- Number of associated files or process descriptors — Descriptors should be at least 2.5 to 3 times the number of expected concurrent connections or 1024 (whichever is greater).
-Examples of connections include user logins (client or browser), the Email Engine, and custom APIs.
+- Number of associated files or process descriptors—Descriptors should be at least 2.5 to 3 times the number of expected concurrent connections or 1024 (whichever is greater).
+Examples of connections include user logons (client or browser), the Email Engine, and custom application programming interfaces (APIs).